 #10.
 Tsavo West National Park

-From the sight of fifty million gallons of crystal clear water gushing out of from the under parched lava rock that is the Mzima Springs to the Shetani lava flows, Tsavo West is a beautiful, rugged wilderness.
-The savannah ecosystem comprises open grasslands, scrublands, and Acacia woodlands, belts of riverine vegetation, and rocky ridges including the Poacher’s.
+From the sight of fifty million gallons of crystal clear water from the under-parched lava rock that is the Mzima Springs to the Shetani lava flows, Tsavo West is a beautiful, rugged wilderness.
+The savannah ecosystem comprises open grasslands, scrublands, Acacia woodlands, belts of riverine vegetation, and rocky ridges, including the Poachers.

-Lookout where visitors can see the teeming herds in the plains below.
-Tsavo West offers some of the most magnificent game viewing in the world and attractions include elephant, rhino, Hippos, lions, cheetah, leopards, Buffalos, diverse plant and bird species including the threatened corncrake and near threatened Basra Reed Warbler.
+Tsavo West offers some of the most magnificent game viewing in the world.
+Attractions include elephants, rhinos, Hippos, lions, cheetahs, leopards, Buffalos, and diverse plant and bird species, including the threatened corncrake and near-threatened Basra Reed Warbler.

 Attractions

-• The spectacle Mzima Springs is the sight of fifty million gallons of crystal clear water gushing out of from the under parched lava rocks, forming the most welcoming and lovely scene in Africa
+- The spectacle of Mzima Springs is fifty million gallons of crystal clear water gushing out of the under-parched lava rocks, forming the most welcoming and lovely scene in Africa.

-• Ancient lands of Lions, in 1898 the Uganda railway construction was abruptly halted by the two of the most voracious and insatiable man-eating lions appeared upon the scene, and for over nine-month waged intermittent warfare against the railway and all those connected with it in the vicinity of Tsavo.
+- Ancient lands of Lions, in189,8 the Uganda railway construction was abruptly halted when two of the most greedy and insatiable man-eating lions appeared upon the scene and waged intermittent warfare against the railway and all those connected with it in the vicinity of Tsav for over nine months.

-• A vibrant volcanic arena; molten lava that forms Shetani lava spewed from the earth just about 200 years ago and its fiery fury was thought by locals to be the work of the Devil.
+- A vibrant volcanic area, the molten lava that forms Shetani lava spewed from the earth just about 200 years ago, and its fiery fury was thought by locals to be the work of the Devil.

-• Poacher’s Lookout and roaring rocks; the Park abound the panoramic vantage point from which to view the movement of the herds.
+- Poacher’s Lookout and roaring rocks; the park abounds as a panoramic vantage point from which to view the movement of the herds.

-• Ngulia Sanctuary; this is where the growing population of highly endangered black rhino is inching from the chasm of extinction forced upon them by rampant poaching in the 1960s.
+- Ngulia Sanctuary is where the growing population of highly endangered black rhinos is inching away from the extinction chasm forced upon them by rampant poaching in the 1960s.

-• Lake Jipe lies astride Kenya and Tanzania border and is teeming with aquatic life, Bird watching I also major activity around the lake.
+- Lake Jipe lies astride the Kenyan and Tanzanian borders.
+It is teeming with aquatic life, and bird watching is a major activity around the lake.

-• First World War Site-East African Campaign, Perhaps the most bizarre campaign of the world war was fought in the “Bundu” (Bush) – the barely explored wilderness of thorny scrub and dense forest of Tsavo west.
-This last ‘gentleman war’ was waged under the code of honor-sometimes or guerilla tactics adopted from African tribal fighters.
-The Guided tours of the Crater, Kichwa Tembo, and Mzima fort will enable you to trail the real footsteps of the world war veterans.
+- First World War Site-East African Campaign: Perhaps the most bizarre campaign of the world war was fought in the “Bundu” (Bush) – the barely explored wilderness of thorny scrub and dense forest of Tsavo west.
+This last ‘gentleman war was waged under the code of honor-sometimes or guerilla tactics adopted by African tribal fighters.
+The Guided tours of the Crater, Kichwa Tembo, and Mzima efforts will enable you to trail the footsteps of the World War veterans.

 How to get there

-• By air: There are 3 airstrips in the park
+- By air: There are three airstrips in the park.

-• Roads: The main access routes are through Chyulu Gate from Amboseli and Mtito Andei Gate from Nairobi.
+- Roads: The primary access routes are Chyulu Gate from Amboseli and Mtito Andei Gate from Nairobi.

-• Airstrips: Kamboyo, Kilaguni, Tsavo Gate, Jipe, Kasigau, Finch Hottons, Ziwani, and Maktau airstrips are in good.
+- Airstrips: Kamboyo, Kilaguni, Tsavo Gate, Jipe, Kasigau, Finch Hottons, Ziwani, and Maktau airstrips are suitable.

 For pricing, you can check out the Kenya Wildlife Services website.

-You can also check the best places to visit in Nairobi, Nyeri, Nakuru, and Mombasa.
+You can also check the best places to visit: Nairobi, Nyeri, Nakuru, and Mombasa.